-The vaccine is given as a series of four injections, over the course of several weeks.
+The vaccine is given as a , over the course of several weeks.
 An additional injection of rabies immune globulin is also required as part of the treatment.

 Dog bites can introduce dangerous bacteria into the body.
 This can cause serious and sometimes fatal infections to occur when left untreated.

 It’s very important to wash the wound as soon as you’re bitten and to use topical antibiotics, such as povidone iodine, in and around broken skin.